squirrels-analytics/squirrels-analytics.github.io/docs/docs/concepts/dashboards.md

 The Python file should contain an async `main` function that:
 - Takes a `DashboardArgs` parameter
 - Returns a Dashboard object (either `PngDashboard` or `HtmlDashboard`)
+  - The constructor for `PngDashboard` takes either a matplotlib.figure.Figure object or bytes / io.BytesIO object containing the PNG image
+  - The constructor for `HtmlDashboard` takes a string / io.StringIO object containing the HTML content
 - **Important**: The return type of your `main` function must match the `format` specified in the YAML configuration file

 You can use any Python visualization library to create your dashboards, including:
-- Matplotlib (for PNG dashboards)
+- Matplotlib
-- Plotly (for interactive HTML dashboards)
+- Plotly
-- Seaborn (for PNG dashboards)
+- Seaborn
-- Bokeh (for HTML dashboards)
+- Bokeh
 - Any other library that can generate visual output

 ```python